mojzesz/matching-game/README.md

 ## How The Game Is Played

-1 - Flip over two hidden cards.
+1. Flip over two hidden cards.
-2 - If they match, keep flipping.
+2. If they match, keep flipping.
-3 - If not, remember the icons and try to find their twin.
+3. If not, remember the icons and try to find their twin.

 ## What The Player Is Expect From The Game

-A - Be focused - the less moves you make, the less stars you loose.
+- Be focused - the less moves you make, the less stars you loose.
-B - Be happy - it's just a game, practice makes perfect.
+- Be happy - it's just a game, practice makes perfect.
-C - Be proud - if you finish the game with three stars, not everyone can do it.
+- Be proud - if you finish the game with three stars, not everyone can do it.

 ## Game Dependecies

-★★★   < 15 MOVES
+- ★★★   < 15 MOVES
-★★    15 - 20 MOVES
+- ★★    15 - 20 MOVES
-★     + 20
+- ★     + 20

 ## Hint